“Our eating turns nature into culture”: We Are How We Eat panel transcript

 Photo of banner for We are how we eat: A discussion on food, sustainability & history

 We are how we eat was livestreamed on the Ethos Books Facebook page on 8 May 2021.
-You can access the livestream here and the full transcript of the programme on this page.
+You can access the captioned livestream recording here and the full transcript of the programme on this page.
 Portions of the transcript have been edited for clarity.
 We would also like to thank Singapore Heritage Festival for collaborating with us!

 You can find the speaker bios at the bottom of this page.
 Enjoy the conversation!

 Melissa: Good morning everyone!
 My name is Melissa.
 I’m a research fellow at the National University of Singapore, and today I am really glad to be here to moderate this Ethos Books discussion, “We Are How We Eat”, a discussion on food sustainability and history.
 This panel was put together by Ethos Books in collaboration with the Singapore Heritage Festival.
 It will focus on the importance and relevance of food in the climate crisis as well as in our personal narratives.

 We hope that through this conversation, we will all make connections with food and the larger Singaporean identity and society.